 How to Prepare for Anything

 A few years ago, someone told me I was a good planner.
-It made me laugh as I thought of all the many disastrous times I had failed to think ahead.
-But after years of raising four kids, maybe planning had become a survival skill I had slowly honed without realizing it.
+It made me laugh as I thought of all the many times I had failed to think ahead in my younger years.
+In fact, we joked about it in my family of origin.
+But over many years of raising four kids, my ability to plan had grown, like a survival skill.

 I was trained by failure.
-Failure to plan well while child-rearing meant everything from missed opportunities, like when I mixed up the date of an important performance, to rough first weeks of school, to more serious problems like dehydration from not packing water on a long, hot bike ride.
+Failure to plan well while child-rearing led to all kinds of problems.
+More than once, I mixed up the date of an important performance or appointment.
+Some new school years got off to bumpy starts when I failed to plan well.
+And sometimes, not planning ahead resulted in more serious problems, like dehydration when I didn’t pack enough water for a long, hot bike ride.

 Preparing is wise – like when farmers harvest and store crops to supply meals for the long winter.
 It is a small way to emulate God, the legendary planner.
 Plus, since He designed us with a frontal lobe in our brains that specializes in higher-level planning and reasoning, I am sure He intended for us to use it.